Income Protection Insurance For Dentists

 Income Protection For the NHS Dentist

-NHS dental employees benefit from better salary protection from their employer should they not be able to work.
+NHS dental employees benefit from better salary protection from their employer if they are unable to work.

-Depending on the length of service, an employee with more than five years of service would expect to receive a full twelve months of sick pay, full pay for the first six months and half pay for the final six months.
+Depending on the length of service, an employee with more than five years of service would expect to receive 12 months of sick pay; full pay for the first 6 months and half pay for the final 6 months.

 How Can Insurance Hero Help?

-Insurance Hero is a broker and expert at providing plans for self-employed dentists in private practices and public sector employees.
+Insurance Hero is a broker and expert at providing plans for self-employed dentists in private practices and the public sector.

 We have relationships with an extensive network of underwriters.
 What sets us apart, though, is our thorough fact-finding process.